-Trump ‘Won’t Rule Out’ Military Option in…Venezuela?
+Trump ‘Won’t Rule Out’ Military Option in … Venezuela?

 Venezuela is in serious crisis, as the country’s increasingly authoritarian ruler, Nicolas Maduro, consolidates power amid a crumbling economy, mass protests, and even the specter of a military coup.

 But the idea that the U.S. would intervene with force is absurd on its face.
 In what has become a familiar routine, a government agency – in this case the Pentagon — immediately clarified that it did not know what the president was talking about.
+And a Department of Defense spokesman said that “any insinuations by the Maduro regime that we are planning an invasion are baseless” – ignoring that it was Trump who had done the insinuating.

-Perhaps, in the future, they won’t even need to bother.
+Perhaps, in the future, institutions won’t even need to bother contradicting the president’s wild claims.

 How the hell did this guy get elected again?